cyberbotics/webots-doc/guide/how-to.md

 ![sick_terrain_scanning.png](images/sick_terrain_scanning.png) In this example, a Pioneer 3AT mounted with a Sick LMS 291 is scanning its environment.
 Each lidar scan is displayed in a `Display` device.
-A Supervisor is applying the scan depth output by removing pixels on a black texture which is applied on the ground.
+A Supervisor applies the scan depth output by removing pixels on a black texture which is applied on the ground.

 ### texture\_change.wbt